Our last round of grants were awarded in March to:

 How do I apply for a grant?

 Please complete the online application form below and your application will be considered for the next round of grants.
-Please note, our next round of grants will be awarded in June and due to the volume of applications we receive, we are only able to contact those who have been successful.
+Due to the volume of applications we receive, we are only able to contact those who have been successful.

 Community grant application form